ducalex/retro-go/README.md

 1. `rg_tool.py build-fw`

 For a smaller build you can also specify which apps you want, for example the launcher + nes/gameboy only:
-1. `rg_tool.py build-fw retro-go nofrendo-go gnuboy-go`
+1. `rg_tool.py build-fw launcher nofrendo-go gnuboy-go`

 ## Build, flash, and monitor individual apps for faster development:
 1. `rg_tool.py run nofrendo-go --offset=0x100000 --port=COM3`